phimage/Phiole/README.md

 let csl = Phiole.std
 ```

-This object could be used in script instead of using `println()`.
+This object could be used in script or CLI application instead of using `println()`.
 This adds the following abilities :
-* Write to a file by declaring transparently an NSFileHandle as output
+* Write to a file by declaring transparently an [NSFileHandle](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSFileHandle_Class/index.html) as output stream
 * Write to error stream
 * Read from input stream

 [Swift scripts: How to write small command line scripts in Swift](http://practicalswift.com/2014/06/07/swift-scripts-how-to-write-small-command-line-scripts-in-swift/)

-/!\ Phiole is not a login system.
+:warning: Phiole is not a login system.
 Use instead project like [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack)

 # Usage
-## Write to ouput
+## Write to ouput stream
 ```swift
 csl.println("write string and pass to the new line") csl.print("write string without new line") csl.println() // write new line
 ```
-## Write to error
+## Write to error stream
 ```swift
 csl.errorln("write an error")
 ```
-## Read from input
+## Read from user input
 ```swift
 if line = csl.readLine() {
   // do something